andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 ## Why `unknown` and `any` exist

 On the boundaries of the application, we often interact with untyped data.
 For example, we may receive data from an API, parse data from local storage, or read data from a cookie.
-TypeScript doesn't know the data type, so it assigns the `unknown` or `any` type to it:
+TypeScript assigns the `unknown` or `any` type as it can't determine what the shape of the return value will be:

 ```typescript
 export async function fetchPokemon() {